andifalk/springio25-security-workshop/docs/setup.md

 ```
 ### Postman

 If you prefer using a GUI tool, you can use [Postman](https://www.postman.com/) to test the APIs.
 Postman is a popular API development and testing tool that allows you to send HTTP requests and view responses in a user-friendly interface.
 You can download Postman from the official website and install it on your machine.

-Note: Postman is not free anymore for commercial use!
+> 💡 **Note**: Postman poses some risk when storing collections in the cloud.
+If you are using Postman, make sure to use it in a private workspace (requires a commercial license) and do not share your collections with others.
+One alternative would be to use [Bruno](https://www.usebruno.com) which is an open-source alternative to Postman.

 ## Step 2: Clone the repository